Pre-Law Advising Within the University

 Susanne Schorpp.
 Assistant Professor.
 Webpage.

 Amy Steigerwalt.
-Associate Professor.
+Professor.
 Webpage.

 Pre-Law Advising Outside the University